 Get creative with marker pens and a pair of white canvas shoes to make your own style of zombie footwear.

-Zombies would really wear whatever shoes or footwear which they had on when they originally died.
+Zombies would really wear whatever shoes or footwear which they had on when they originally became this way.
 So they could have bare feet, pumps, stilettos, trainers or even a plaster-cast at the end of their body.

-One idea that I love is having blood splattered shoes.
-If you get a pair of inexpensive canvas shoes then you can draw on fake blood using a permanent ink pen or splatter over thick red acrylic paint and leave to dry.
+One idea that I love is having splattered shoes.
+If you get a pair of inexpensive canvas shoes then you can draw on red spatters using a permanent ink pen or splatter over thick red acrylic paint and leave to dry.
 You can also do this with t-shirts and other clothes which you're not going to worry about messing up.

-UK Readers get Blood Splatter Shoes from Amazon.co.uk
+UK Readers get Red Splatter Shoes from Amazon.co.uk

-Please don't add your own blood splatters to any clothes or items which don't belong to you, like 'borrowing' something from mom or pop's wardrobe.
+Please don't add your own red splatters to any clothes or items which don't belong to you, like 'borrowing' something from mom or pop's wardrobe.

 Step 3: Zombie Hairstyling and Wigs

-Undead creatures don't normally have neat hair.
+These creatures don't normally have neat hair.
 Hair is often shown as being grey and unkempt.
-Remember that these creatures might have been laying in the dirt or in a grave so their hair isn't going to look all nice and slick and heavily styled.
+Remember that these creatures might have been laying in the dirt so their hair isn't going to look all nice and slick and heavily styled.

 Clumps of the hair might be falling out and it might have bits of mud stuck in it or other, less savory, things.
 If your own hair isn't going to fit the look, then a wig comes in really handy.